-Marketing may be great at creating engaging and compelling content, but the Edelman Trust Barometer 2020 shows that the most trusted source of content is that which is created and shared by your company’s subject matter experts.
+Marketing may be great at creating engaging and compelling content, but the most trusted source of content is that which is created and shared by your company’s subject matter experts.
 They have a deep-seated knowledge of what they do because they're living and breathing it daily.
 They've usually worked their way to that position and you can't gain their level of knowledge by reading a book.

-Marketing is almost always the sole department that leads influencer marketing strategy but you can't build a successful influencer programme alone.
+Marketing is almost always the sole department that leads influencer marketing strategy but you can't build a successful influencer program alone.

 Engaging with influencers involves building a relationship with them over time by sharing and commenting on their posts.
 Your comments should add to the conversation with unique insights; saying more than a ‘totally agree’ or ‘great post’.

 Your content needs to appear on their radar too.
-One way to achieve this is by helping your internal experts shine as thought leaders and influencers in their own right, someone an industry or external influencer would want to collaborate with.
+One way to achieve this is by helping your internal subject matter experts shine as thought leaders and influencers, someone an industry or external influencer would want to collaborate with.

 This takes a lot of time.
 It needs to be consistent and over the space of at least a few months.
-(One quick comment, a like and a share won’t cut it, we’re afraid!)
+(One quick comment, a like, and a share won’t cut it!)